rmscode/binary-garden/unpublished/linux-conference-machine.md

 - Set name to Remmina
 - Set icon (had to download one)
 - Set command to launch on click `remmina --enable-fullscreen`
-- Edit remmina in dock > extra params > class of the program > click grab button and click the remmina windows</br>
+- Edit remmina in dock > extra params > class of the program > click grab button and click the remmina windows<br>

     !!! note "Had to do this in order for custom launcher to associate its shortcut with the Remmina window.
 Otherwise it would spawn a second icon when launched"